What Is The Home Appraiser Appraising?

 Home appraisers will look for several different things to get an accurate real estate appraisal, including:

-Your Home’s Exterior Affects The House Appraisal
+Your Home’s Exterior

 At its most basic, a home comprises a foundation, walls, and a roof.
-All three of these play significant roles in the functionality and the reliability of a dwelling, and the appraiser for the house will pay serious attention to all of them.
+All three of these play significant roles in the functionality and reliability of a dwelling, and the appraiser for the house will pay serious attention to all of them.

-A problem with a roof or a foundation can quickly make a home inhabitable, so be aware that the home appraiser will focus intensely on these.
-Remember, the home appraiser is there to report back to the lender who will be providing the buyer with a mortgage.
+A problem with a roof or foundation problem can quickly make a home inhabitable, so be aware that the home appraiser will focus intensely on these.
+They will also look to ensure there are no zoning violations.

-The Size of the Property Plays a Key Role in House Appraisals
+The Size of the Property Plays a Key Role

 Typically, the more bedrooms and bathrooms you have, the more you can expect the house to be worth – especially if they are large and accommodating.